d3b4g/leonids/_posts/chainsaw.md

 #### Initial Shell

-Before trying to get a remote shell lets our theory and find if we can achive RCE.
-Our script will send a ping request to our VPN ip through the SmartContract.
+Before trying to get a remote shell lets test our theory and find if we can achive RCE.
+Our script will send a ping request to our VPN IP.

 TCP Dump to capture ping request: